 Depending on the ship you sail, the pizza parlor onboard Carnival is either Pizza del Capitano or Pizza Pirate.
 In essence, they are the same place.
 And while you might not expect a joint called Pizza Pirate to serve up good pizza… it actually does.
 In fact, it’s some of our favorite pizza anywhere, even on land.
-The pies are baked fresh and come in only a few combinations, margherita, four cheese, pepperoni and a couple more.
+The pies are baked fresh and come in only a few combinations: margherita, four cheese, and pepperoni.
 Best of all, it is free, 24 hours per day.

 Many people want to know about the buffet on a Carnival cruise.
 To be sure, it’s the busiest place to eat during the cruise.
 You’ll no doubt eat many of your meals here.
-The buffet serves breakfast, lunch and dinner and while it’s not open around the clock, it is open during the normal mealtimes.
-The menu changes, but it’s classic buffet fare and quality.
+The buffet serves breakfast, lunch and dinner, and while it’s not open around the clock, it is open during the normal mealtimes.
+The menu changes, but it’s typical buffet fare and quality.

 We’ll be honest, the buffet quality isn’t the greatest to us.
 It’s a good idea to eat here occasionally and try your other options around the ship so you don’t get tired of what you’re eating.

 Making its debut on Mardi Gras, Big Chicken already looks to be a favorite that could spread to other ships.
 It’s a chicken restaurant serving chicken sandwiches, chicken strips and baskets.
 They also offer breakfast, including chicken biscuits.

 Another new addition to the Carnival fleet, if sailing on Mardi Gras, Celebration, or Jubilee, then you’ll see ChiBang!
 It’s free to eat and is a combination Asian food and Mexican food spot.
 Not fusion… it’s literally two different menus based on what you want to eat.
 So you can get Kung Pao chicken or have some nachos.